The Links Academy – School offer

 - Support from Outside Agencies to deliver whole staff training e.g. EAT training from specialist teacher, SLT, hearing impairment, visits and advice given.

-- All staff have STEPS training annually which is a therapeutic approach to behaviour management.
+- All staff have STEPS training annually- a therapeutic approach to behaviour management.

 - All staff, teaching and support, have regular Level 1 training in Child Protection.